A Psalm for the Wild-Built: Synopsis

-tea-serving monk who uses they/them pronouns, is traveling around the human-populated areas of their moon, going from one community to another.
+tea-serving monk, is traveling around the human-populated areas of their moon, going from one community to another.
 Dex's goal is to meet villagers and townsfolk and custom-blend tea to fit the people's needs and personalities.
 In addition to being an act of service, Dex also uses tea serving as an "ice-breaker" to enable people to confide their misgivings and concerns to them.

 One day, Dex, seeking a change in their routine, travels far beyond the agrarian communities into the unsettled wilderness.
 They are shocked to encounter a robot, as humans have not seen robots for centuries, ever since the robots left for the wild.
 The robot, named Splendid Speckled Mosscap, joins Dex on a road trip deeper into the wilderness to find an abandoned monastery.
 Dex and Mosscap are both searching to find "What do people need?"

 Publication

 The novella was published by the Tom Doherty Associates division of Macmillan Publishers and released on July 13, 2021, as a hardcover, ebook and audiobook.
 Its 4 hour long audiobook is narrated by Emmett Grosland.